The Hardest ISEE Verbal Problem

 D) metropolis

-Think you know it?
 Okay, now check your answer.
 If you answered B) hamlet, then you are smarter than quite a few fifth graders.
-Believe it or not, only 7 percent of our test takers answered this question correctly.
-That’s far below the 25 percent correct rate that we’d expect from a random guess.
-Now let’s delve into this question and explore what makes it such a stumper.
+Believe it or not, only 7% of our test takers answered this question correctly.
+That’s far below the expected value of 25% for a question on which all students randomly guessed an answer.
+So, let’s delve into this question and explore what makes it such a stumper.

-Metropolis must be such a tantalizing option, but why is this?
-One possibility is that kids weren’t parsing the entire sentence.
-Perhaps they were focusing mostly on the first six words in the sentence rather than picking up on the more relevant last eight words—words that really don’t describe a metropolis.
-The key to this question is recognizing that “sprawling estates, lush foliage, and mature equestrian trails” are not typical features of a “downtown cityscape”.
+Metropolis is the most tantalizing option, but why is this?
+One possibility is that students aren’t parsing through the entire sentence.
+Perhaps they were focusing mostly on the first six words in the sentence rather than picking up on the more relevant last eight words—words that really don’t hint to or describe a metropolis.
+The key to understanding this question is recognizing that “sprawling estates, lush foliage, and mature equestrian trails” are not typical features of a “downtown cityscape”.
+Compounding this is the fact that it’s easier for many students to recognize a synonym than an antonym.
+Once you’ve attached yourself to the “San Diego cityscape” part of the question, it would be a natural step to look for another word describing this same environment (i.e., metropolis).

-As for the low rate of hamlet as a guess, we could chalk this up simply to the difficulty of the word.
+As for the low rate of hamlet as a guess, we chalk this up to the pure difficulty of the word.
 This is a test taken by students applying to seventh and eighth grade.
 Some well-read kids might actually be more acquainted with the Shakespearean connotation of the word rather than the “village” or “rural community” definition.

-The key to correctly answering this question is threefold: carefully reading the entire sentence before selecting an answer, eliminating answers that won’t work, and thinking about how well your favorite answer fits into the sentence as a whole.
-As seemed to be the case with this question, carefully reading every word of the sentence is critical.
+- As seemed to be the case with this question, carefully reading every word of the sentence is critical.
 The sentence completion questions on the ISEE are designed to test your mastery of context clues.
 You need to be the Sherlock Holmes of the ISEE and find all of these clues before coming to your ultimate conclusion.

 In the case of this problem, many middle schoolers may be less sure of the word asylum.
 However, many may know the word monarch from studying history in school.
 Even if a student can only eliminate two answer choices, they will have significantly raised their likelihood of selecting the correct answer.
 In this problem, if a student pays attention and knows the word metropolis, they will have saved themselves from the most tempting of wrong answers.